TRSasasusu/TranslationForTheOutsider/README.md

 Now, JA, pt-BR, zh-CN, RU and FR are available;
 **Making other language translation is welcoming!** Please read [Other Languages](#other-languages) for details.

-## Installation

-Requires [The Outsider](https://outerwildsmods.com/mods/theoutsider/) (Of course!
-This mod is an addon of The Outsider).

-Next, install [Translation for The Outsider](https://outerwildsmods.com/mods/translationfortheoutsider/) by Outer Wilds Mod Manager as in other mods.

 ## EN -> JA